-Thomas Burke - The Golden Gong and Other Night-Pieces, Ash-Tree Press 2001, Limited Print Edition
+Thomas Burke-The Golden Gong and Other Night-Pieces, Ash-Tree Press 2001, Limited Print

 Published by Ash-Tree Press on 30th March 2001 and limited to 600 copies.
 The book comes in hardback maroon cloth with gold writing on the spine, with 194 numbered pages.
 Cover painting by Paul Lowe.

 Condition: As New, no visible damage or wear.

 'My encounters in this city of all souls have been amusing, stimulating, ludicrous, beautiful, disturbing, and queer.'
 Thus wrote Thomas Burke (1886–1945), referring to the people, places, and things of London; or, more specifically, the area of London known as Limehouse, which in Burke's youth was the haunt of sailors, dock-workers, and Chinese immigrants.
 It was a world of sights and sounds that entranced and enthralled the young boy, who would wander at will through its crowded streets, welcomed by the inhabitants and drinking in their language, customs, and traditions.
 In 1916 he published Limehouse Nights, a collection of tales based on his experiences in the district; but he was saddened to find that the world of which he had written had already, for the most part, disappeared.